ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    Consistently with {{Section 12.2.1.2 of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign an OSCORE Sender ID that has not been used in the OSCORE group since the latest time when the current Gid value was assigned to the group.
 The maximum length of a Sender ID in bytes is determined as defined in {{Section 2.2 of I-D.ietf-core-oscore-groupcomm}}.

-   If the joining node is recognized as a current group member, e.g., through the ongoing secure communication association, the following also applies.
+   If the joining node is recognized as a current group member, e.g., through the ongoing secure communication association that is used to protect the Join Request, then the following also applies:

-     - The Group Manager MUST assign a new OSCORE Sender ID different than the one currently used by the joining node in the OSCORE group.
+     - The Group Manager MUST assign a new OSCORE Sender ID different from the one currently used by the joining node in the OSCORE group.

      - The Group Manager MUST add the old, relinquished OSCORE Sender ID of the joining node to the set of stale Sender IDs associated with the current version of the group keying material for the group (see {{sssec-stale-sender-ids}}).

-* The Group Manager stores the association between i) the authentication credential of the joining node; and ii) the Group Identifier (Gid), i.e., the OSCORE ID Context, associated with the OSCORE group together with the OSCORE Sender ID assigned to the joining node in the group.
+* The Group Manager stores the association between: i) the authentication credential of the joining node; and ii) the Group Identifier (Gid), i.e., the OSCORE ID Context associated with the OSCORE group, together with the OSCORE Sender ID assigned to the joining node in the group.
 The Group Manager MUST keep this association updated over time.

 Then, the Group Manager replies to the joining node, providing the updated security parameters and keying material necessary to participate in the group communication.
 This success Join Response is formatted as defined in {{Section 4.3.1 of RFC9594}}, with the following additions:

-* The 'gkty' parameter identifies a key of type "Group_OSCORE_Input_Material object", defined in {{ssec-iana-groupcomm-keys-registry}} of this document.
+* The 'gkty' parameter identifies a key of type "Group_OSCORE_Input_Material object", which is defined in {{ssec-iana-groupcomm-keys-registry}} of this document.

 * The 'key' parameter includes what the joining node needs in order to set up the Group OSCORE Security Context as per {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

    This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this document and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of RFC9203}}.
-In particular, it contains the additional parameters 'group_senderId', 'cred_fmt', 'gp_enc_alg', 'sign_alg', 'sign_params', 'ecdh_alg', and 'ecdh_params' defined in {{ssec-iana-security-context-parameter-registry}} of this document.
+In particular, it contains the additional parameters 'group_senderId', 'cred_fmt', 'gp_enc_alg', 'sign_alg', 'sign_params', 'ecdh_alg', and 'ecdh_params', which are defined in {{ssec-iana-security-context-parameter-registry}} of this document.

    More specifically, the 'key' parameter is composed as follows.

-   * The 'hkdf' parameter, if present, specifies the HKDF Algorithm used in the OSCORE group.
+   * The 'hkdf' parameter, if present, specifies the HKDF Algorithm that is used in the OSCORE group.
 The HKDF Algorithm is specified by the HMAC Algorithm value.
 This parameter MAY be omitted, if the HKDF Algorithm used in the group is HKDF SHA-256.
 Otherwise, this parameter MUST be present.

-   * The 'salt' parameter, if present, has as value the OSCORE Master Salt used in the OSCORE group.
+   * The 'salt' parameter, if present, has as value the OSCORE Master Salt that is used in the OSCORE group.
 This parameter MAY be omitted, if the Master Salt used in the group is the empty byte string.
 Otherwise, this parameter MUST be present.

-   * The 'ms' parameter includes the OSCORE Master Secret value used in the OSCORE group.
+   * The 'ms' parameter has as value the OSCORE Master Secret that is used in the OSCORE group.
 This parameter MUST be present.

    * The 'contextId' parameter has as value the Group Identifier (Gid), i.e., the OSCORE ID Context of the OSCORE group.
 This parameter MUST be present.

-   * The 'group_senderId' parameter has as value the OSCORE Sender ID assigned to the joining node by the Group Manager, as described above.
+   * The 'group_senderId' parameter has as value the OSCORE Sender ID that the Group Manager has assigned to the joining node in the OSCORE group, as described above.
 This parameter MUST be present if and only if the node does not join the OSCORE group exclusively with the role of monitor, according to what is specified in the access token (see {{ssec-auth-resp}}).

    * The 'cred_fmt' parameter specifies the Authentication Credential Format used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
 This parameter MUST be present and it takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6), with some of those values also indicating the type of container to use for exchanging the authentication credentials with the Group Manager (e.g., a chain or bag of certificates).
 Consistently with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format that MUST explicitly provide the public key as well as a comprehensive set of information related to the public key algorithm.
 This information includes, e.g., the used elliptic curve (when applicable).